Where to Find Secondhand Baby Gifts: Our Top 5 + 1 List

 #1: Ask Around

 If you don’t have hand-me-down baby items to give as a gift, ask co-workers, friends or family members.
-It’s possible they could have and are no longer using that (soon to be) perfect baby gift.
-How many times have items floated around your house no longer needed, but not discarded, just waiting for someone else to have need of it?
-Your asking may be the invitation they’ve been waiting for.
+To reach a large audience quickly, post what you’re looking for on your social media account or on local online pages like Nextdoor and local Facebook groups.
+It’s highly likely that someone in your circle or local online community has and is no longer using that (soon to be) perfect baby gift.
+How many times have items floated around your house no longer needed, but not discarded, just waiting to be dealt with?
+Your asking may be the invitation they’ve been hoping for.

 #2: Go Garage Sale-ing